Instant Funk

 Reviewed on this page:

-Get Up For The Philly Jump - Instant Funk - Witch Doctor - The Funk Is On - Looks So Fine - Kinky
+Get Down With The Philly Jump - That's Life - Instant Funk - Witch Doctor - Something That You Do To Me - The Funk Is On - Looks So Fine - Kinky

 Apart from their own LPs, Instant Funk also functioned as Philadelphia International's "B-Team" house band, backing up artists on sessions MSFB couldn't make, or that were produced by Bunny Sigler.